SEND Tribunal: What are the costs of EHCP disagreement?

 Less common appeal cases include:

-Most of the other types of appeal tackle similar issues about which school is attended or what’s provided in school, but they are coded differently, (e.g. because they also consider what the health service should provide).
+Most of the other types of appeal tackle similar issues about which school is attended or what’s provided in school, but they are coded differently (for example, because they also consider what the NHS should provide).

 What happens at the SEND Tribunal?